coinex-smart-chain/docs/en-us/genesis_contract.md

 - name: `withdrawRewards`
 - type: transaction(not payable)
 - method: `function withdrawRewards(address validator) external returns (bool)`
+- conditions:
+  1. A validator for this address has been created;
+  2. The address who create this transaction is the same as the rewardAddr set by the validator;
+  3. It has been over 86,400 blocks since you last withdraw the reward;
+  4. The number of rewards to be withdrew is greater than 0.
+- actions:
+  1. Withdraw rewards.
 - params:
     | name | type | required | description |
     | :--- | :--- | :--- | :--- |